universal-ctags/ctags/docs/tracking.rst

   4. cherry-pick

      4.1.
-Make a branch at local fishman repo and switch to it.
+Make a branch at local exuberant repo and switch to it.

      4.2.
 Do cherry-pick like::